freyes1023/Aeronaves/README.md

 ##  :alien: 🪐 Development Full PWA :astronaut: :alien:

-After installing packages with `NPM INSTALL` Run `npm run runPwa` for a full dev server with PWA and Backend.
+After installing packages with `NPM INSTALL` Run `npm run dev` for a full dev server with PWA and Backend.
 Navigate to `http://localhost:8080/`and you’ll see the amazing project .

 ## Development server